paveltimofeev/screens.io/tasklist.md

 -- Proxy: [Bug] cannot create another one account with the same password (index for password field was created)

 - **New User Init Process**: [Bug] New user does not have any Viewports configured and do not have ability to add them.
+- Frontend: [Bug] Adding then removing ClickSelectors cause array with empty selector - [""] that fails job
 - Integrate bootstrap or duetds.com for grid system, tables, dropdowns and toggles.

 TechDept